 Sanction of Bank Loan and its Disbursement for sheep farming

-Outlay – Outlay of the project depends on the local conditions, unit size and the investment components included in the farming.
+Outlay – The outlay of the project depends on the local conditions, unit size, and the investment components included in the farming.
 Prevailing market prices and costs may be considered to arrive at the outlay.

 Margin Money – Margin depends on the category of the borrowers and can range from 10% to 25%.